are the deadlines to apply for Aid?

 to be forwarded to the Human Resources Department.
 Human Resources

-will confirm eligibility and notify the Student Financial Services
+will confirm eligibility and notify the Financial Aid

 Office to credit the student's account.
 The Employee Verification